5 Best Vitamins for Seniors: Avoid Dangerous Deficiencies

 Let’s break down what not to do… and some smart alternatives.

 First off, let’s clear something up: aging is not the villain!
 The real trouble lies in how your body processes food and nutrients over time.
-Your digestive system slows down, absorption gets spotty, and medications (even the helpful ones) can interfere with nutrient uptake.

 Plus, appetite often dwindles, and suddenly it’s easier to grab a cracker than cook a balanced meal.
 Add in chronic conditions, less sunlight exposure, and boom—you’re running on fumes.